-Silvacx is a vaccination platform currently under development at the Life Science Inkubator GmbH in Bonn (Germany).
+Silvacx is a vaccination platform.
+The base technology was developed at Merck KGaA in Darmstadt.
+At the Life Science Inkubator GmbH in Bonn (Germany) this technology has been further developed into a universal platform for therapeutic vaccines.
 The platform is based on silica (=amorphous silicon dioxide) nanoparticles.

 The nanoparticles perform in a dual mode of action:

 - They are the carrier for antigens (peptides or proteins)

 - They have an intrinsic strong adjuvant effect

 The main R&D focus is therapeutic vaccination, but the platform is suitable for prophylactic vaccinations too.

 Innovation & Business Idea

 Our mission is to deliver the power of silica nanoparticles-based vaccines to patients.
 Our innovation introduces significant advantages,

 embodied by the power of highly immunogenic silica nanoparticles and the speed of vaccine production, taking the immunotherapeutic technologies to the next level.
 The power of our proprietary platform is highlighted by a therapeutic vaccine program addressing HPV-related cancers.
 This program is a collaboration between Silvacx and the German Cancer Research Center.
 The generated know-how is the basis for a technology platform dedicated for neoepitope-based personalized antitumor vaccines.
 In addition, we are exploring the fields of animal health care to further validate the power of our technology.